CFiggers/calebsnotes/content/tailor-your-coffee-recipe-to-your-brew-method.md

 \* One "cup" of coffee equates to ~4 fluid oz.

 Remember that **immersion** [[brew methods]] generally need a bit more coffee than percolation.
-If you're using an immersion method, try switching to 1/15 instead.
+If you're using an immersion method, try switching to a 1:15 ratio instead.

 ---